What is 'e-waste'?

 - Irons and kettles

 - Power tools eg drills, circular saws, angle grinders etc

 Please remove any batteries from items prior to drop-off.
 These can be recycled separately at the drop-off event.

 - Whitegoods including fridges, freezers

 - Smoke detectors

-If you’re e-waste item is not listed above, please contact Council’s Sustainability Officer to discuss whether it will be accepted at the drop-off event.
+If your e-waste item is not listed above, please contact Council’s Sustainability Officer to discuss whether it will be accepted at the drop-off event.